-Most homes are sold “AS-IS” in Tampa so it’s important to realize that inspections are strictly for the buyer to be aware of items that may need to be addressed after closing.
+Most homes are sold “AS-IS” so it’s important to realize that inspections are strictly for the buyer to be aware of items that may need to be addressed after closing.
 In most cases sellers will NOT make any repairs to the property.
 If the inspection reveals a serious or costly item of concern to the buyer, the buyer has the option of cancelling the contract during the inspection period and their deposit money will be refunded.

 Why should I use a Realtor?

 Many first time buyers do not realize the importance of using a Realtor.
 Here is a list of reasons you should use a Realtor: